Carpetsmoker/password-bunny/README.md

 Clipboard support is useful but entirely *optional*.

-You can also use `pwbunny` over an ssh session with X11 forwarding, please see the notes in the ‘Security’ section before enabling this.
+You can also use the clipboard features over an ssh session with X11 forwarding, please see the notes in the ‘Security’ section before enabling this.

-You also need to enable both `ForwardX11` and `ForwardX11Trusted`; on the commandline this can be done with:
+You also need to enable both `ForwardX11` and `ForwardX11Trusted`; on the commandline this can be done with the `-X` and `-Y` flags, i.e.:
 `ssh -XY $server`

-Or in your `~/.ssh/config`:
+Or you can set these options for a host in your `~/.ssh/config`:

 	Host myhost
 		ForwardX11 yes